• Promote the policies and objectives of the Military Officers Association of America (MOAA).

 Formal presentation of these awards are made by an officer or representative of the Cape Fear Chapter whenever possible.

 The chapter publishes the "Infogram", our monthly newsletter, to keep the membership informed on current events to include information on monthly board meetings, social events, ongoing legislation, and other items of interest to the membership.
-The newsletter is available in hard copy through USPS mail or electronically via email.
-The Infogram can also be downloaded and viewed by clicking on link below.
+The newsletter is available in digital format only and distributed monthly via email.
+The Infogram can also be downloaded for printing or viewing by clicking on link below.

 CHARITIES: The chapter donates to local charitable organizations/causes that support our military and local communities such as the: USO, American Red Cross, Fisher House, National Sojourners Spirit of America Youth Leadership Conference Valley Forge Freedom Foundation, Fort Bragg Army Soldier & Family Assistance Center, and the Military Order of the Purple Heart's "Wounded Warrior Home for Christmas Project."